UPPMAX/UPPMAX-documentation/docs/software/r.md

 ![The R logo, from https://www.r-project.org/logo/](./img/r_logo_50.png)

-R is a programming language for statistical computing and data visualization (from [Wikipedia](https://en.wikipedia.org/wiki/R_(programming_language))).
+R is a programming language for statistical computing and data visualisation (from [Wikipedia](https://en.wikipedia.org/wiki/R_(programming_language))).

 Here we discuss: